Everyone goes through difficult times in life.

 How are caring individuals equipped?

-Caring individuals have received 50 hours of specialized training developed by Stephen Ministries - a not-for-profit Christian organization that equips churches to train lay Christian caregivers.
+Caring individuals have received 50 hours of specialized training to become Christian caregivers.

 Caring individuals at North Haven have a great deal of compassion for others, often as a result of specific spiritual gifts, or having gone through difficult seasons of their own.